 Also consider rotating meetings, where attendees leave and join during the stage that applies to them.
 If the group pivots to a new topic that is important but no longer applies to half the people, vocalize this shift and give people an out.

-Streamline meetings and required attendees, so peeps can make time for more important priorities, like prepping for their next Facebook Live broadcast, getting that social media strategy in check, and finally trying that new taco truck around the corner (we hear their guac is to die for!).
+Streamline those who attend the meeting, so peeps can make time for more important priorities, like prepping for their next Facebook Live broadcast, getting that social media strategy in check, and finally trying that new taco truck around the corner (we hear their guac is to die for!).

 Sometimes the meetings that are literally as small as possible end up being the most productive – we’re talking about one-on-ones.